A defendant’s conviction results in a sentence of six years in prison. How did the judge arrive at that number?

 Suppose that a statute provides for a range of two to six years’ imprisonment for a felony drug sale.
 A defendant is convicted of selling crack cocaine.
 Normally, the judge would be left to choose a sentence within the two-to-six range.
 But if another statute provides that selling crack incurs a mandatory five-year minimum, then the judge has no choice but to sentence the defendant to between five and six years in prison.

-Almost every state has hate crime legislation, often in the form of sentence enhancements.
-Penalties increase for any crime when the defendant commits it specifically because of the victim’s protected status, like race, nationality, disability, or sexual orientation.
+The federal government and almost every state have hate-crime legislation, often in the form of sentence enhancements.
+Hate-crime laws increase penalties for any crime when the defendant commits it specifically because of the victim’s protected characteristic.
+Among the protected characteristics these laws often cover are race, nationality, disability, sexual orientation, and gender identity.

 The federal sentencing guidelines and many state statutes call for harsher penalties for those convicted of offenses in which they played a leadership or managerial role.
 If a defendant exercised a degree of influence or control over others involved in the operation, then the judge may use a sentence enhancement to increase the punishment.
 Courts generally consider whether a defendant was essential or material to the offense—for example, the ringleader in a bank robbery—in deciding if this enhancement applies.